anoma/juvix-docs/docs/index.md

 ---
 nobuttons: true
-title: Welcome to the Juvix documentation!
+title: Juvix Documentation
 description: Juvix is a high-level programming language for writing privacy-preserving decentralised applications.
+hide:
+  - navigation
+  - toc
 ---

 # Welcome to the Juvix documentation!